 However, there is a much more efficient and less painful way for MSP to recover data.
 If you perform regular backup your clients’ data to a cloud or to a local storage, you will always be able to easily recover it whatever happens.

 CloudBerry Managed Backup Service offers MSP backup and recovery tool together with the managed backup portal.
 The following features can help any managed service provider to recover client files with just a few clicks of a mouse:

 - Remote backup service.
 Create backup and Recovery plans remotely within one managed backup portal.

 - Monitoring.
 Check the status of all the backup plans in one single control panel.

 - Remote deploy.
 Set up one single backup plan and deploy it remotely to all your clients’ machines.

-CloudBerry Managed Backup Service comes with 15-day free trial.
+CloudBerry Managed Backup Service comes with a 15-day free trial.
 Sign up for free and test it right now!